Watch Pastor Joe Fox as he gives you sage advice.

-Bottom line: Your entire existence from now until 21 January needs to be one of study, exercise, training, study, frugal purchasing, setting up your home or ‘hidey hole’ so your family can make it, and so on.
+Bottom line: Your entire existence from now until mid-summer needs to be one of study, exercise, training, study, frugal purchasing, setting up your home or ‘hidey hole’ so your family can make it, and so on.
+Problem right now on getting to a ‘hidey hole’ property is that the locals in all areas are showing signs of telling non-locals to stay the hell away.
+That does not portend good things.

 It’s been over